 Her three internships have allowed her to gain practical skills while she added to her portfolio and discovered the aspects of her field that were most compelling.

-“My advisers at Clean helped me refine my skills through challenging but rewarding projects, and my portfolio of work improved dramatically during my time with the company.”
+“My advisors at Clean helped me refine my skills through challenging but rewarding projects, and my portfolio of work improved dramatically during my time with the company.”

 She learned an entirely different set of skills through her internship with Harassment Free NC, where she enjoyed creating social media posts and other creative materials.
 “Helping raise community awareness about sexual harassment, gender-based discrimination, and other social issues has been a rewarding, and educational, experience for me as both a designer and an activist.”